We strive to engage our members in the activities and causes for which they are most passionate.

 Early Career Physicians Planning Committee

-This group seeks to meet the unique needs of and further engage physicians in residency, fellowship or in their first few years of practice.
 Meeting schedule varies with meetings held both in person and via email.

-Provide input in the planning of the Society’s legislative activities by attending senator meetings and the Nebraska Medical Association House of Delegates resolution process and lobbying efforts.
+Meets typically twice a year to provide input in the planning of the Society’s legislative activities by attending senator meetings and the Nebraska Medical Association House of Delegates resolution process and lobbying efforts.

 Public Health Committee